RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 ## Nsimbi Smart Finance Tracker

 ### Overview
 An intuitive AI & Machine Learning powered application/solution that attempts to free the user from as much as possible the burden of manual calculation while keeping track of their expenditure easily with Artificial Intelligece (AI) assisted Financial Management & Advice.
-The project was built from scratch using tools & technologies like, [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet), [Entity Framework Core](https://docs.microsoft.com/en-us/ef/) and [PostgreSQL](https://www.postgresql.org/) for Data Access, [MediatR](https://www.nuget.org/packages/MediatR/), [AutoMapper](https://automapper.org/) for Domain model and Data Transfer Object mapping, [Fluent Validation](https://fluentvalidation.net/), [xUnit](https://xunit.net/) for Unit Tests in ASP.NET Core, React.js using the [Next.js](https://nextjs.org/) framework and [MVC-Razor Pages](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc) for Frontend Client Applications, [Microsoft Azure](https://azure.microsoft.com/en-us/) for cloud services.

 **Note:** This project is currently still a **Work In Progress** 😊